-There’s also quite the risk of poisoning to deal with in dogs from certain flavours of potato chips.
+There’s also quite the risk of poisoning to deal with in dogs from certain flavors of potato chips.

-Even if you avoid the most obvious flavours most likely to feature onions and garlic as ingredients, these two related and pungent creations feature in all kinds of chips of every taste imaginable.
+Even if you avoid the most obvious flavors most likely to feature onions and garlic as ingredients, these two related and pungent creations feature in all kinds of chips of every taste imaginable.

-And as you may already know, even garlic powder and onion powder, as would be used for potato chip flavourings, are incredibly toxic to dogs.
+And as you may already know, even garlic powder and onion powder, as would be used for potato chip flavorings, are incredibly toxic to dogs.

 A less severe, but no less problematic, issue that arises from dogs eat potato chips is the potential for weight gain.